 Recent Thesis Submissions

-Essays on entrepreneurship and closely-held firms (Finance - PHD)
+Essays on legal financial institutions (Finance - PHD)

-Essays on structural models in corporate finance (Finance - PHD)
+Essays on institutional investors and asset pricing (Finance - PHD)

 Essays on labor and technology in asset pricing (Finance - PHD)